bluerange-io/bluerange-setup/broker/README.md

 4. Provide `server.key` and `server.pem` files next to the just edited configuration files containing the HTTPS certificate.
 These may be symbolic links to the `nginx` files when running on the same machine.

-Notice, the plugin is precompiled to run on most 64-bit x86 Linux.
-It can be recompiled from source available at <https://github.com/jpmens/mosquitto-auth-plug> supporting the `http` authentication backend.
+Notice, the plugin is precompiled to run on most 64-bit x86 Linux by M-Way Solutions GmbH.
 Do **NOT** operate the MQTT broker without authentication!

 In the event of service startup failure you may want to alter the `logdest` configuration option to `stderr` (instead of `none`) for diagnostic purposes.